Revisiting Greedy Decoding for Visual Question Answering: A Calibration Perspective: Theoretical Framework

 \subsection{Calibration Measurement}

 Several metrics exist for measuring the calibration of deep learning models~\cite{Wang2023CalibrationSurvey}.
-In this work, we adopt two widely applied measures: Expected Calibration Error (ECE)~\cite{guo2017calibration} and the Brier Score (BS)~\cite{brier1950verification}.
+In this work, we adopt two widely applied measures: Expected Calibration Error (ECE)~\cite{guo2017calibration} and the Brier Score (BS)~\cite{brier1950verification} (definition in Appendix~\ref{sec:cal_metric}).
 We define strategy-specific calibration metrics $\text{ECE}^\alpha$ and $\text{BS}^\alpha$ as follows.

 \paragraph{$\text{ECE}^\alpha$.} We define $\text{ECE}^\alpha$ directly in terms of the distributions $p$ and $q$ as the expected absolute error over the samples generated by strategy $\alpha$:

 where $\text{ECE}^1$ is the calibration error of the greedy strategy (taking the highest-confidence token).